KEO-cls-eedi/specification/doc/clseedi.md

 * `active` - if set to true the limit is to be applied by the local device, if set to false no limit has to be applied
 * `duration` - the time in seconds the limit is valid, starting at the time it is received (optional)

-For example, a consumption limit of 5000 W that shall be applied for 3600 seconds (one hour) would be expressed like this:
+For example, a consumption limit of 5000 W that SHALL be applied for 3600 seconds (one hour) would be expressed like this:

 ```
 {